ropensci/roweb3/content/blog/2023-10-01-r-universe-interviews/index.en.md

 {{\< figureforgallery src="pecan2.png" alt="PEcAn project R universe, package view."  >}}
 {{\< /gallery >}}

 - *[The R universe against diseases](/es/blog/2023/06/06/r-universe-stars-4-es/)*.
-In this fifth meeting, we discover the work done by a team of developers to fight against infectious diseases and how they use the R Universe to host their packages.
+In this fifth meeting, we discover the work done by a team of developers to fight against infectious diseases and how they use the R-Universe to host their packages.
 The experience of the pandemic we are living in the world helps us to understand the dimension and importance of this work.

 {{\< gallery >}}
 {{\< figureforgallery src="mrc1.png" alt="MRC R Universe showing who contributes."  >}}